-Equinix's goal is to provide customers 30 calendar days advance notice of scheduled planned preventive maintenance activities on critical facility infrastructure systems (such as UPS systems, batteries, and load-transfer equipment, etc.).
-When expedited maintenance or repair is required, Equinix provides three (3) to 29 days advance notice to customers.
-When urgent remedial work is necessary, the advance notice to customers is between zero (0) to three (3) days.
+Equinix aims to provide customers at least 37 days advance notice of scheduled planned preventive maintenance activities on critical facility infrastructure systems (such as UPS systems, batteries, and load-transfer equipment, etc.).
+When expedited maintenance or repair is required, Equinix aims to provide three (3) to 36 days advance notice to customers.
+When emergency maintenance work is necessary, Equinix will aim to notify impacted customers immediately, or as soon as practically possible.